huggingface/blog/hf-bitsandbytes-integration.md

 hidden_states = int8_model(input_.to(0))
 ```

 Checkout [this gist](https://gist.github.com/younesbelkada/9035e247b066d1cf18682e9e4c21032d) for the full minimal code!
-Now time to understand how to integrate that into `transformers` library!
+Now time has come to understand how to integrate that into `transformers` library!

 As a side note, you should aware that these modules differ slightly from the `nn.Linear` modules in that their parameters come from the `bnb.nn.Int8Params` class rather than the `nn.Parameter` class.
 You'll see in later that this presented an additional obstacle on our journey!